 Flaxseed oil only contains these alpha-linolenic acid (Omega 3 oils), and not the fiber or lignan components that the whole plant contains.
 Therefore, flaxseed oil provides the Omega 3 benefits, such as lipid-lowering properties, but not the laxative or anti-cancer properties.

 Whole flaxseeds (not the extracted oil) are a rich source of lignans (phytoestrogens), substances that appear to positively affect hormone-related problems.
 Lignans may also be useful in preventing certain cancers and combating specific bacteria, fungi, and viruses, including those that cause cold sores and shingles.

-Lower cholesterol, protect against heart disease and control high blood pressure:
+Lowering cholesterol, protecting against heart disease and controlling high blood pressure

-Several studies indicate that flaxseed oil, as well as ground flaxseeds, can lower cholesterol, thereby significantly reducing the risk of heart disease.
-Taking flaxseed oil may also protect against angina (chest pain) and high blood pressure.
+Several studies indicate that flaxseed oil, as well as ground flaxseed, can lower cholesterol, thereby significantly reducing the risk of heart disease.
+Taking it may also protect against angina (chest pain) and high blood pressure.
 In addition, a five-year study done recently at Boston's Simmons College found that flaxseed oil may be useful in preventing a second heart attack.
 It may also help prevent elevated blood pressure by inhibiting inflammatory reactions that cause artery-hardening plaque and poor circulation.

-Counter inflammation associated with gout, lupus and fibrocystic breasts:
+Countering inflammation associated with gout, lupus and fibrocystic breasts